AWS Security Blog

 Only trusted identities are allowed from my network

 When you access AWS services from on-premises networks or VPCs, you can use public service endpoints or connect to supported AWS services by using VPC endpoints.
 VPC endpoints allow you to apply identity perimeter controls to mitigate the risk of unintended data disclosure through non-corporate credentials.
 The following is an example of a VPC endpoint policy that allows access to all actions but limits the access to trusted identities only.
-Replace <MY-ORG-ID> with your information.
+Replace <MY-ORG-ID> with your organization ID.

 {